 Even so, as a traveller you’ll want to stick close to the city centre to stay close to all the action—even if that means spending a tad more for the privilege.
 There’s simply no better feeling than waking up to the beat of the city right outside your door.

 Not sure where to start looking for your accommodations?
-Here are some of the best neighbourhoods in Tokyo for travellers:
+Here are some of the best choices for where to stay in Tokyo for travellers:

 - Shinjuku: Easily my own personal favourite district in Tokyo, Shinjuku puts out a never-ending pulse that will keep you on the edge of your seat for your entire trip.